tlswg/tls13-spec/draft-ietf-tls-tls13.md

 type
 : The higher-level protocol used to process the enclosed fragment.

-version
+record_version
-: The version of the protocol being employed in the current record.
+: The protocol version the current record is compatible with.
-  TLS clients MUST set this version to { 3, 1 } for the initial ClientHello.
+  This value MUST be set to { 3, 1 } for all records.
-  For the ServerHello and all other TLS records this MUST be equal to the negotiated version.
-  For TLS 1.3 connections, this version is { 3, 4 }.
+  This field is deprecated and MUST be ignored for all purposes.

 length
 : The length (in bytes) of the following TLSPlaintext.fragment.
 The